 It is expected that all applications will include façade improvements and can include any or all of the other activities.
 The Downtown Improvement Grant is reimbursable and all expenditures must take place within the timeframe of the grant period as designated by the grant contract.
-The grant period begins when a contract is signed and returned to TNECD which is expected to be in the fall of 2021.
+The grant period begins when a contract is signed and returned to TNECD which is expected to be in January 2023.

 Downtown Improvement Program Application Process

 Required Files: Budget Form (Must be completed and uploaded with application)

 Complete Application: An application should be prepared that completes the documents in this package, includes the resolution(s) from the city council and includes photos documenting the need for the project.
 “Soft” commitments from property owners should also be included.
 These can be letters of support, intention to apply statements, etc.; check with TNECD for additional options.

 Procurement: All contractors must be competitively procured according to state or local procurement standards, whichever is more restrictive.
 Minority and female contractors should be invited to bid.
 Bids must be opened publicly by the review committee, and minutes must be kept of the meeting.
 Bids should be awarded to the lowest, most responsive bidder.
 If a community elects not to use the lowest bidder, justification must be made to and approved by TNECD.